-(iii) If the claim for Workplace Safety & Insurance is not approved and the School Board had advanced monies pursuant to the above, the monies paid as an advance will be applied towards the payment to which the employee would be entitled under the Cumulative Sick Leave Plan (Article 21.02) or the C.E.I.C.
+- (iii) If the claim for Workplace Safety & Insurance is not approved and the Board had advanced monies pursuant to the above, the monies paid as an advance will be applied towards the payment to which the employee would be entitled under the Cumulative Sick Leave Plan (Article 21.02) or the C.E.I.C.
 Sick Leave Plan (Article 21.03), including statutory deductions (i.e. income tax, C.E.I.C., C.P.P., OMERS, etc.).
-Appropriate deductions will be made to the sick leave credits, if applicable.

-22.03 When a seniority employee at the request of the Board must seek from a Doctor, certification relating to an illness or disability, the Board will pay for such a certificate.
+Appropriate deductions will be made to the sick leave credits, if applicable. - 22.03 When a seniority employee at the request of the Board must seek from a Doctor, certification relating to an illness or disability, the Board will pay for such a certificate. - 22.04 The Board will provide an opportunity for an early and safe return to meaningful work of an employee who has been absent due to WSIB lost time; short term sick leave; long term sick leave and medical requests for workplace accommodation and will adhere to the Board's current practices, which shall include at the onset notification to the employee of their right to have Union representation throughout the process.